SimpleTechture/simpletechture.github.io/_posts/2011-02-28-basicauthwcf.markdown

 }
 {% endhighlight %}

+The method return a string that contains the name of the identity.

 ##Using the code

 If you want to secure your own WCF REST service with Basic Authentication using the provided source code, you need to execute the following steps:

 - Add a reference to the BasicAuthenticationUsingWCF assembly